 The gift icon appears a second time at the end of each article and can be used in the same way.

-You can gift an article through the Washington Post website on any device.
-This feature is not currently available in our mobile apps or on Apple News.
+You can gift an article through the Washington Post website and apps on any device.
+This feature is not currently available on Apple News.